bolinches/HANA-TDI-healthcheck/README.md

 As example output of a system:

 ```
+Checking OS version

 OK:  SUSE Linux Enterprise Server for SAP Applications 12 SP2 is a supported OS for this tool

+Checking NTP status

+OK: NTP is configured in this system
+OK: Network time sync is activated in this system

 Checking if saptune solution is set to HANA